turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_drive.md

   hidden;
 ```

-### List drives that allows access to user outside the domain
+### List drives that allows access to users outside the domain

 ```sql
 select